Skip to content

 Cowardice: Cowardice is probably the single greatest liability a leader can have.
 In a war, cowards are killed quickly, either by their side for deserting or the opponents because they’re afraid to fight.
 In less hostile environments, cowards are afraid of confrontation but want the outcome of a confrontation that goes in their favor—and they’re willing to do anything to get it.

 This means not enforcing discipline or standing up for their subordinates for less ambitious leaders.
-More ambitious leaders will rely on deception, subterfuge, and outright dishonesty to control or direct their team members.
+More ambitious leaders rely on deception, subterfuge, and outright dishonesty to control or direct their team members.

 Bad leadership of this type is always either defeated by the competition, replaced by its superiors, or mutinied by the ones they’re in charge of.

 Hasty temper: An effective leader has control of himself and is not prone to emotional outbursts towards the opponent or within his ranks.
 When a hasty temper is projected outwards, it’s recklessness.
-When it’s directed towards the team, it’s a bad disposition or hasty temper.
+When directed towards the team, it’s a bad disposition or hasty temper.

-It’s normal to encounter frustration en route to your goals, but a poor leader takes out that frustration on his subordinates, creating a hostile work environment.
+It’s normal to encounter frustration en route to your goals, but a poor leader takes that frustration out on his subordinates, creating a hostile work environment.
 This leads to low retention and even lower morale and team performance.

 Delicacy of honor which is sensitive to shame: Generally speaking, honor and dignity are positive traits.
 The best leaders are known for holding themselves and their subordinates to a certain standard.
 However, there are two notable situations where this honor becomes a liability.